arshadkazmi42/squash/README.md

 $ npm i -g ak-squash
 ```

-## Setup

-- **Export the squash path, to make the commands executable.**

-    `export PATH=$PATH:/usr/local/.squash`

-    To make this export permanent [read here](https://askubuntu.com/a/500794/579860)
-- Now try running `squash --help`.
-This should display details on using squash
-- This completes your setup

 ## Usage

 Once you are done with the setup.
 You can start giving custom names to your commands.